unit8co/darts/INSTALL.md

 ```
 pgrep oahd
 ```
-Internally rosetta is known as oah, so if you will see process id then it means that you are ready to go.
+If you see some process id you are ready to go, as internally rosetta is known as oah.

-If pgrep won't return any id then install rosetta2:
+If pgrep doesn't return any id then install rosetta2:
 ```
 softwareupdate --install-rosetta
 ```